kjhealy/kieranhealy.hugo/content/blog/top-ten-by-decade.markdown

 (You can get a [PDF version of this figure](http://kieranhealy.org/files/misc/cite-dotplot-by-decade-grouped.pdf) if you want a closer look.)

 One thing to notice is the rise of articles from the _Annual Review of Sociology_ in the 2000s.
 Another is the increasing heterogeneity of outlets.
 Of the top ten papers written in the 1950s or before, eight appear in the *American Sociological Review*, one in the *American Journal of Sociology*, and one in *Social Forces*.
 (That is SF's only entry in the list, as it happens.)
 The 1960s are similarly ruled by ASR and AJS.
 After that, though, the there's more variety.
+Strikingly, for the 2000s only one of the most-cited articles is from ASR and none is from AJS---a complete reversal of the pattern of the '50s and '60s.
 You can also see the long shadow of post-war university expansion and "Boomer Sociology".
 The most-cited work from before 1970 is not nearly as widely cited as the most-cited work from the '70s and '80s, despite having been around longer.
 The drop-off in the '90s and '00s is to be expected as those papers are younger.

 There are some substantive trends, too.
 I think you can see the importance of articles whose main contribution is either a